1OTH3R/utdr-mod-loader/README.md

 <br/>
 <br/>
 ### Q: I have another issue that isn't on this list!
 What do I do?
 A: The most simple thing you can do is try a fresh install again and re-write your `mods.json` for all of your mods.
-If it still persists, add an issue in `Issues` on this GitHub page.
+If it still persists, add an issue in `Issues` on this GitHub page with the `bug` tag.

 ### I have a suggestion for this mod loader!
 Where do I put that?
-A: If you have any suggestions, place them under the `Issues` tab in GitHub for now, and just make sure to mark it as a suggestion.
+A: If you have any suggestions, place them under the `Issues` tab in GitHub for now, and just make sure to add the `enhancement/suggestion` tag.